Jesus in Manichaeism: Summary

 All the aspects of Jesus in Manichaeism can be summed up by a unified concept of a cosmic, suffering and world-saving, "redeemed redeemer" figure.
 Through these aspects, Jesus became an omnipresent and ubiquitous figure in Manichaeism cosmology.
 However, in each of his aspects Jesus may be represented by more precise mythological entities: Jesus the Luminous by the Great Nous, Suffering Jesus by the World Soul, Jesus the Child by the Enthymesis of Life, Jesus the Moon by the brilliance of the moon, and so on.

 In Kephalaia literature

 The Kephalaia of the Teacher

-While Jesus is only rarely called Jesus the Splendour in other Manichaen writings, he is commonly called as such in the Kephalaia of the Teacher.
+While Jesus is only rarely called Jesus the Splendour in other Manichaean writings, he is commonly called as such in the Kephalaia of the Teacher.
 In the Kephalaia, Jesus is an emanation of the Father of Greatness and apparently identical with the Third Envoy and the living word, brought forth to restore the damage done by the rebellion of the Archons.
 When Jesus the Splendour descends to the earth, he later takes on the shape of flesh to manifest himself in the material world.